Wherever you are on your journey is exactly where you should be. Welcome!

 Believe it or not, we can help with this, too!
 CBI has a beautiful events hall that can seat up to 225 guests, and we have a dance floor!
 We work with a number of caterers and vendors who can transform your child’s Bar/Bat Mitzvah celebration into the expression of joy and celebration it is meant to be, whether on CBI campus or at another venue.
 For questions about rentals or to rent our space please contact Chelsea Ferguson.

-For any other questions regarding the B’nei Mitzvah process, please contact Emily Silverman at 503-222-1069.
+For any other questions regarding the B’nei Mitzvah process, please contact Cantor Rayna Green at 503-222-1069.

 Our arts-integrated Religious School program introduces our youngest students to the cycle of the Jewish calendar, and to the richness of its holidays and traditions.
 Our kindergarteners enjoy their first of our grade-level Family Programs at our Chanukah Fair, where they celebrate and learn about the holiday with their family as they make their own dreidels, eat traditional food, and play some educational games to get ready for the holiday!

 In a CBI tradition derived from the 16th and 17th custom of German and Italian Jews decorating their infants’ swaddling cloth with blessings that wished the child a fulfilled life, the school year begins with each first grader decorating a wimple with their Hebrew name and meaningful symbols of their lives within and beyond the Jewish community at CBI.
 We display these all together in the Main Sanctuary during our beautiful Simchat Torah and Consecration Service, which marks the formal start of your child’s Jewish education.
 In a few short years, each child’s wimple will bind the Torah during their Bar or Bat Mitzvah.